flythereddflagg/flythereddflagg.github.io/python_book/docs/17-Loops.md

     n += 1

 # better! that only took 4 lines of code
-# but here is a better way
+# but here is an even better way
 print("")

 for n in range(5):